Guto Harri: Brexit/Boris Johnson

 Harri is a critic of Brexit.
 After Johnson likened Prime Minister Theresa May's Chequers Brexit agreement to a "suicide vest" around the British constitution in September 2018, Harri criticised Johnson for "[joking] about suicide vests" and being "sexually incontinent", saying he was "digging his political grave" with his comments.
 He also said Johnson had become "more tribal, and tribal within the tribe, so that he would now be—if he were to become leader—a hugely divisive figure".

 Harri was a board director of Hawthorn Advisors, a communications consultancy based in London and co-founded by Conservative Party co-chair Ben Elliot in 2013.
 Hawthorn advised and lobbied the government on behalf of Huawei, a firm with close ties to the Chinese government that has been accused of spying on 5G networks in the UK and other Western nations.
 Harri personally met with top executives from Huawei, including the company's vice-president, in 2020.

-Harri was critical of Boris Johnson over alleged parties in Downing Street and Westminster during COVID-19 lockdowns, although he has argued that people were losing their "sense of perspective" over the controversy.
+Harri was critical of Boris Johnson over parties held in Downing Street and Westminster during COVID-19 lockdowns, although he has argued that people were losing their "sense of perspective" over the controversy.
 After a wave of resignations from Boris Johnson's team at 10 Downing Street in February 2022 in light of the scandal, he became Downing Street Director of Communications, replacing Jack Doyle.

 Harri left his Director of Communications post on 6 September 2022, the same day that Johnson resigned as Prime Minister.

 Family and personal life

 Harri grew up in Rhondda Cynon Taf.
 He married his wife, Shireen, in 2000 and has three children.
-In 2005, Harri published an advert in the Western Mail seeking a Welsh-speaking nanny for their two children while he worked for the BBC in New York, in which he argued for the importance of the language in bringing up his children.
-Outside of work he says he enjoys rowing, sailing, fishing and cooking.
+In 2005, Harri published an advertisement in the Western Mail seeking a Welsh-speaking nanny for their two children while he worked for the BBC in New York City, in which he argued for the importance of the language in bringing up his children.
+Outside work he says he enjoys rowing, sailing, fishing and cooking.

-Harri is a non-executive board member for the Hay Festival.
+Harri is a non-executive board member of the Hay Festival.
 He was previously a trustee for UK-based cultural non-governmental organisation Visiting Arts.
 Harri is trained and serves as a volunteer crew member on the River Thames for the Royal National Lifeboat Institution.
 He holds an honorary doctorate from the University of South Wales.

+He was appointed a Commander of the Order of the British Empire in the 2022 Prime Minister's Resignation Honours for political and public service.